Skip to main content

 2. Renewal denied by a new lender

-The new lender knows nothing about your financial situation, other than the outstanding balance of your mortgage, which it will only know after looking at the renewal slip provided by your current lender.
-As such, it will need to verify your income and ensure you meet its specific credit requirements before it can approve your application.
-You’ll be at a high risk of being denied by a new lender if you’ve missed mortgage payments or have significantly damaged your credit score.
-In that case, it might be best to stay with your current lender, since it doesn’t need to re-qualify you.
+A new lender knows nothing about your financial situation other than the outstanding balance of your mortgage, which they will only know after looking at the renewal slip provided by your current lender.
+As such, they will need to verify your income and ensure you meet the specific credit requirements required to approve your application.
+If you’ve skipped mortgage payments or have significantly damaged your credit score, you’ll be at a high risk of being denied by a new lender.
+In that case, it might be best to stay with your current lender since it doesn’t need to re-qualify you.

 What to do if your mortgage renewal is denied